gargi-j/SalesReport_Insight/README.md

 This Power BI dashboard provides various insights into Amazon sales data.
 The dashboard is divided into two main views: Sales Overview and Product Details.
-Each view contains multiple visualizations that present data on sales status, categories, geographic distribution, order fulfillment, and other key metrics.
+Each view contains multiple visualizations that present data on sales status, categories, geographic distribution, order fulfilment, and other key metrics.

 Dashboard Views